Williams Racing: Porsche 911 GT3R Hybrid

 Through subsidiary Williams Hybrid Power, the company developed and supplied a flywheel-based kinetic-energy storage system which was in use on a Porsche 911 GT3 R car in various GT racing series.
 The car achieved its first victory on 28 May 2011 at the 4th round of the VLN Endurance Racing Championship held at the Nürburgring.

-Former Subsidiaries
+Former subsidiaries

-Williams Advanced Engineering
+WAE Technologies

-Williams Advanced Engineering (WAE) is the technology and engineering services business of the Williams Group.
+WAE Technologies, formerly known as Williams Advanced Engineering (WAE), was the technology and engineering services business of the Williams Group.
 Based in the United Kingdom, it is located in a dedicated facility of 3800 m2, adjacent to Williams Formula One facilities.

-The company provides the battery technology used in Formula E and Extreme E, and has assisted the development of the electric Vanda Dendrobium car from Singapore.
+The company provides the battery technology used in Formula E and Extreme E, and has assisted the development of the electric Vanda Electric Dendrobium car from Singapore.
 It has worked with Jaguar to create the C-X75 hybrid supercar.
 WAE partnered once again with Jaguar to build new stunt C-X75s for the 24th James Bond film, Spectre.

 WAE announced in June 2013 a new collaboration with Nismo, the performance-orientated brand of Nissan, to partner in the development of high-performance road cars.